 On October 13, 2020, the County of San Bernardino released the Notice of Funding Available (NOFA) requesting applications for agencies seeking funding under the CDBG program.
+The County held its first Public Hearing of the 2021-2022 plan development cycle on November 17, 2020 during its needs assessment process and prior to the Public Comment Period.
 Completed applications received by the December 1, 2020 deadline were evaluated for eligibility.
 Once applications were reviewed by the County, they were forwarded to each of the participating cities.
 The cities were given from until March 1, 2021 to hold city council meetings to receive public comments and make funding recommendations for their respective city's CDBG allocation.
+The cooperating cities held public meetings to determine funding recommendations and have provided their recommendations to the County.